NasirKhalidQ/packform/README.md

 ## Backend-- PostgreSQL with GO 😨

 - Install PostgresAPP from [https://postgresapp.com/](https://postgresapp.com/)
-- Click on initialize to initialize a db with your username as the database, then click start to start the server for Postgres
+- Launch PostgresAPP, click on initialize to initialize a db with your computer username as the database, then click start to start the server for Postgres
 <img width="718" alt="image" src="https://user-images.githubusercontent.com/75773436/200918140-c8b8dca3-a71b-46db-b863-41fe83d075f6.png">
 - These are the default settings for Postgres
 <img width="759" alt="image" src="https://user-images.githubusercontent.com/75773436/200918486-cda68afe-0104-4ea0-b45b-9b530a018316.png">